alirezanet/Gridify/README.md

 ## Contribution

 Any contribution to improve documentation and library is appreciated.
-Feel free to send pull-Request. <3
+Feel free to send pull-Requests. <3